AllAboutBill/AlttprHelper/README.md

 **Version:** 1.0
 **Release Date:** October 15, 2024

 Welcome to the **ALTTPR Helper**, a user-friendly tool designed to enhance your experience with *The Legend of Zelda: A Link to the Past Randomizer* (ALTTPR).
-Whether you're customizing your game seeds, selecting unique sprites, managing presets, or enjoying immersive audio previews, this application streamlines the process to make your randomization journey seamless and enjoyable.
+Whether you're customizing your game seeds, managing presets, or enjoying new msu packs, this application streamlines the process to make your randomization journey seamless and enjoyable.

 ## 📋 Table of Contents